fuglaro/WebShush/README.md

   * Force selection in the terminal on macOS (https://github.com/xtermjs/xterm.js/issues/4329).
 * Replace over the old WebShuSH

+![](favicon.ico)

 # 🖥 WebShuSH

-![](favicon.ico)

-A simple and powerful SSH portal for access to your hosts via the web.
+A simple and powerful SSH portal to access your hosts through the web.

 ![](demo-login.jpg) ![](demo-term.jpg)